 Don’t get me wrong, I love being a mother, and I love my children more than it is possible to express, but I cannot pretend that this other side of motherhood does not exist.
 Motherhood comes with challenges and struggle.
 It seems that the harder we try to keep it all together and hide the things we are ashamed of, our internal shit always finds a way of manifesting itself.
 What if we brought all of it into the light before it has a chance of pouring out?
 What if our road to healing starts with laughing at and embracing the literal mess?
 Maybe then we could learn to laugh and embrace our internal mess as well.
 Maybe we could find more ways to laugh through hardship together and in turn, find more joy along the way.
 Maybe shit can be beautiful too.
 And maybe sharing it, as gross as that sounds, can be healing and even more beautiful.

-I am a wannabe artist who glories in the imperfect, a traveler who adores new cultures, a writer who values authenticity, a free spirit once bound by insecurity and performance, and a busybody learning to rest in the simple and mundane.
-Traveling to 9 countries and living in China for nearly five years opened my eyes to the world and changed my life.
-I am a wife to a wonderful and caring husband (Chris), a mother to two beautiful children (Ru and Ryker), and a follower of Jesus.
-I am currently living with my family in Monterey, California.
-You can connect with me on my blog or Facebook.
+Breanna Lowman is a wannabe artist who glories in the imperfect, a traveler who adores new cultures, a writer who values authenticity, a free spirit once bound by insecurity and performance, and a busybody learning to rest in the simple and mundane.
+Traveling to 9 countries and living in China for nearly five years opened her eyes to the world and changed her life.
+She is a wife to a wonderful and caring husband (Chris), a mother to two beautiful children (Ru and Ryker), and a follower of Jesus.
+She is currently living with her family in Monterey, California.
+You can connect with her on her blog or Facebook.